EverestWhite/zero_day/README.md

-Thid is my zero day with vagrant
+This is my zero day with vagrant